Adding custom data

 Bugsee.event("payment_processed")

-// ...our with additional custom parameters
+// ...or with additional custom parameters

 val params: HashMap<String, Any> = hashMapOf(